No matter how good the story is about what is or isn’t in a product, if it is too expensive or doesn’t work then it is not sustainable.

 For instance vinyl, or PVC is widely used throughout the contract furniture and healthcare industries because of its durability.
 But PVC and the plasticizers that can leach from vinyl have also been linked to environmental and health safety concerns.
 Many industries, especially healthcare and contract furniture, are asking for safer alternatives, but one of the challenges in moving to these safer alternatives is the risk of sacrificing performance.

 LDI has solved this problem.
-We have developed faux leather upholstery and single use tissue bank and surgical supplies that avoid the environmental and health safety concerns of PVC without sacrificing performance.
+We have developed products for commercial interiors and healthcare supplies that avoid the environmental and health safety concerns of PVC without sacrificing performance.

 Here at LDI, some of the ways we make our products Eco-friendly or sustainable are by: